 Panel Discussions are scheduled individually for 60 minutes.

 The EARLI 2021 reviewers help to ensure the scientific quality of the conference.
 The review process is the most important aspect of organising the EARLI conference, as the outcome of this process will determine the quality of the participants' experience.

 We wish to express our heartfelt thanks to the 429 reviewers who assisted with the EARLI 2021 review process!

 JACOBS FOUNDATION AWARDS

 The EARLI Executive Committee, in collaboration with the Jacobs Foundation, would like to express its commitment to recognise high quality research conducted in countries that are facing financial struggles and where researchers have little access to funds.

 As such, we are pleased to offer the Jacobs Foundation Presenter Award for presenters with an accepted presentation.
 Additionally, and new for this conference, we also grant the Jacobs Foundation Attendee Award to attendees without an active role in the conference.

-Both awards are granted in the form of a fully waived conference fee for EARLI 2021 and/or JURE 2021.
+Both awards were granted in the form of a fully waived conference fee for EARLI 2021 and/or JURE 2021.